Skip to main content

 • The Student is expected to review the relevant research literature along with other team members.

-• The Student also will be heavily involved in development of the AI technologies and will co-author the consequent paper written from his involvement in this Project.
+• The Student also will be heavily involved in development of the AI technologies and will co-author the consequent paper written from their involvement in this Project.

-• This Project provides a unique opportunity to the candidate for fostering his/her knowledge in AI, graph neural networks, and deep learning.
+• This Project provides a unique opportunity to the candidate for fostering their knowledge in AI, graph neural networks, and deep learning.

 Student qualifications required: